-From the image above, you can see the areas along the buyer experience where the industry is focusing on— use and customer productivity cell (the one with the O).
+From the image above, you can see the areas along the buyer experience (from purchase to disposal) where the industry is focusing on—namely, use and customer productivity cell (the one with the O).

 And if you look at the other “cells” in the map, you’d see that there are a lot of areas improvements to be made (the X’s), AND a lot more where the industry is choosing to ignore (all the blank spaces).

 I’ll discuss more about this in some future posts.
-If you want to learn more about how to use the buyer utility map for your organization or how to implement a blue ocean strategy, let me know in the comments below.
+If you want to learn more about how to use the buyer utility map for your organization or how to implement a blue ocean strategy, feel free to reach out.

 But for now, let’s define the different components of the buyer utility map.

 There are two dimensions in the buyer utility map: buyer experience cycle and the utility levers.